jhrcook/100DaysOfSwift/README.md

 **Day 73 - August 16, 2019:** I worked through the addition of Core Data to the base app from last night's Core Data tutorial at Learn Swift Boston.

 **Day 74 - August 17, 2019:** I add a bunch of features to the paging image view in the Plant Tracker app.
 I got plenty of practice using the delegate method!
 I also implemented the `UIActivityViewController` to share images.

+**Day 75 - August 18, 2019:** I add even more features to the image collection view in the Plant Tracker app.
+I first had to do some refactoring - always good practice in app framework architecture!
+I also learned how to enter a multi-select system in a collection view and implemented it in the image collection view to share or delete multiple images at time.